mgoellnitz/JFileSync3/index.md

 Passwords to derive keys from are not constant along the whole directory structure.

-You will need the unlimited encryption add-on by Oracle for your JDK, if you want to use anything except the default cipher AES.
+For oldish Java 8 setups you will need the unlimited encryption add-on by Oracle for your JDK, if you want to use anything except the default cipher AES.

 Feel free to issue bug reports and ideas here.